slaclab/sdf-docs/accounts-and-access.md

 facility user, you are eligible for an S3DF account. ***S3DF authentication requires a SLAC Unix account.
 The legacy SDF 1.0 environment requires a SLAC Active Directory account.
 They are not the same password system.***

-1. If you don't already have a SLAC UNIX account, you'll need to get one by following these instructions.
-If you already have one, skip to step 2:
+1. If you don't already have a SLAC UNIX account (that allowed logins to the rhel6-64 and centos7 clusters), you'll need to get one by following these instructions. **If you already have one, skip to step 2**:
   * Obtain a SLAC ID via the [SLUO User Form](https://oraweb4.slac.stanford.edu/apex/epnprod/f?p=134:1)
   * Take Cyber 100 training via the [SLAC training portal](http://training.slac.stanford.edu/web-training.asp)
   * Ask your [SLAC POC](contact-us.md#facpoc) to submit a ticket to SLAC IT requesting a UNIX account.
 In your request indicate your SLAC ID, and your preferred account name (and second choice).
 2. Enable the SLAC UNIX account into S3DF:
-  * Log into [coact](https://s3df.slac.stanford.edu/coact) using your SLAC UNIX account and follow the instructions to enable your account into S3DF.
-If the onboarding fails for any reason, we'll let you know.
+  * Log into [coact](https://s3df.slac.stanford.edu/coact) using your SLAC UNIX account and follow the instructions to enable your account in S3DF.
+If the account creation process fails for any reason, we'll let you know.
 Otherwise, you can assume your account will be enabled within 1 hour.

 ?> In some cases, e.g. for Rubin and LCLS, you may want to ask your SLAC POC to add your username to the [POSIX